A quick guide to hand rankings

 The Dealer will declare a hand’s pot winner based on the strength (ranking) of the hand each player has made using the community cards along with their hole cards.
 A good rule of thumb?
 The lower the probability of these hands being made, the more likely it will be a winning hand.
 For example, got a royal flush?
 You can be assured that no one else does, and it’s the winner (also called the nut).
 Remember, no card suit ranks higher than any other suit in traditional poker!

 An ace-high straight flush such as A♠ K♠ Q♠ J♠ 10♠ is known as a royal flush and is the highest-ranking standard poker hand.
-The odds of making a royal flush hand are 1 in 649,740 hands.
 If you’ve see one outside of Royal Hold’em, count yourself lucky!

 Four of a Kind